-Wonderlic SLE HESI A 2
+Wonderlic SLE HESI A

 Cardiovascular Sonography 21 75

 Dental Assistant 8 N/A

 Dental Hygiene 20 75

 Diagnostic Medical Sonography 21 75

 Medical Assistant 8 N/A

+Phlebotomy Tec hnician 8 N/A

 Physical Therapist Assistant 18 70

 Respiratory Therapy 17 70

+Sterile Processing Technician 8 N/A

 Surgical Technology 17 65

 Vocational Nursing 17 70

-Applicants for all programs may attempt the Wonderlic a total of three times (only twice on the same day) and, when required, the Health Education Systems, Inc. (HESI) A^2 entrance assessment a total of two times.
+Applicants for all programs may attempt the Wonderlic a total of three times (only twice on the same day) and, when required, the Health Education Systems, Inc. (HESI) A entrance assessment a total of two times.
 If the minimum score is not met, the applicant must wait six (6) months before retesting.